 The looming environmental crisis has made it imperative for end-users to reduce the usage of plastic-based soft signages.
 Digital printing is useful in creating large-scale visual communication such as banners, flags, backdrops, and POP/POS displays on fabrics.
 Digitally printed signages are consistent and durable.
 They are also extremely cost-effective in the long-run.

 The most progressive market for digital printing has been home and office décor items.
-Products such as wallpapers, posters, curtains, drapes, bed sheet sets, and cushion covers have been digitally printed for over five years.
+Products such as spring background wallpapers, posters, curtains, drapes, bed sheet sets, and cushion covers have been digitally printed for over five years.
 Printing businesses looking to expand their product portfolio can get on this bandwagon and benefit immensely.